metrocinema/kyle-ulman-invitation-feature/app.md

     - on selection, timeout 1.5 seconds
         - PUT dietaryPreferences, specialDietaryRequests
     - return success | update msg
+    - +++ save shadow copy of preferences if user clicks "no" or "maybe" then back to "yes"
 - On form revisit

 ## API Routing